mrevoke/mrevoke/README.md

 - 👀 I’m interested in all kind technical stuff, hackathons & open source.
 - 🌱 I’m currently learning app devlopment both native and cross platform.
 - 💞️ I’m looking to collaborate on all type of projects just ping me to collaborate
-- 📫 How to reach me jeet29113@gmail.com
+- 📫 Reach me at jeet29113@gmail.com

 <!---
 mrevoke/mrevoke is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.